firebolt-db/firebolt-sqlalchemy/README.md

 ```

 ## Components in the Adapter:
-1. Firebolt Connector: This file is used to establish a connection to the Firebolt database from 3rd party applications.
-It provides a ‘connect’ method which accepts parameters like database name, username, password etc. from the connecting application to identify the database and authenticate the user credentials.
-It returns a database connection which is used to execute queries on the database.
-2. API Service: The API Service is responsible for calling Firebolt REST APIs to establish connection with the database and fire SQL queries on it.
-It provides methods to get access token as per user credentials, get the specific engine URL and execute/run SQL queries.
-Executing queries need access token and engine URL as per the Firebolt REST API specifications.
-3. Firebolt Dialect: It provides methods for retrieving metadata about databases like schema data, table names, column names etc. It also maps the data types between Firebolt and SQLAlchemy along with providing a data type compiler for complex data types.
+1. Firebolt Dialect: It provides methods for retrieving metadata about databases like schema data, table names, column names etc. It also maps the data types between Firebolt and SQLAlchemy along with providing a data type compiler for complex data types.

 ## Testing Strategy: